voxsim/knowledge/web/http-response-statuses.md

   Server can not find requested resource.
 This response code probably is most famous one due to its frequency to occur in web.
 - 405 Method Not Allowed
   The request method is known by the server but has been disabled and cannot be used.
 The two mandatory methods, GET and HEAD, must never be disabled and should not return this error code.
+- 429 Too many requests
+  The client does not consider rate limiting and sent too many requests.

 ## 5×× Server Error
 - 500 Internal Server Error